-Reinforcing steel in the slab shall consist of Welded Reinforcing Mesh complying with AS/NZS 4671:2001 with a minimum weight of 2.27kg/m, a lower characteristic stress of 500MPa, square configuration of orthogonal bars between 150 to 200mm centres, and ductility class L or E, hereafter referred to "mesh".
-The presence of Class E reinforcing bars in the ribs and beams provides adequate ductility of the system which allows the use of class L mesh.
+Reinforcing mesh in the slab shall consist of Welded Reinforcing Mesh complying with AS/NZS 4671:2019 with a minimum weight of 2.27kg/m2, a lower characteristic stress of 500MPa, square configuration of orthogonal bars between 150 to 200mm centres, and ductility class L or E, hereafter referred to "mesh".
+The presence of Class E or N reinforcing bars in the ribs and beams provides adequate ductility of the system which allows the use of class L mesh.
 Typically the topping mesh reinforcement will be 665 mesh (class L) or SE62 ductile mesh, each being equally applicable.
-The reinforcing bars in the ribs and edge beams shall conform to AS/NZS 4671:2001 "Steel Reinforcing Materials".
-Specifically designed spacers are used to position the polystyrene pods and the rib and edge beam reinforcing mesh is held in place by mesh chairs.
+The reinforcing bars in the ribs and edge beams shall conform to AS/NZS 4671:2019 "Steel Reinforcing Materials".
+Specifically designed spacers are used to position the polystyrene pods and the rib and edge beam reinforcing steel bars in a secure manner until the concrete is placed.
+The reinforcing mesh is held in place by mesh chairs or Cleva Pods[®].
 Conventional timber or steel formwork is used to form the edge of the slab.